 BELMONT PLAZA OLYMPIC POOL

 In 1967 construction started on the Belmont Plaza Beach Center.
-It was dedicated August 16th, 1968 for the U.S. Olympic trials.
+It was dedicated on 16 August 1968 for the U.S. Olympic trials.
 The facility, renamed Belmont Plaza Olympic Pool, was used in the filming of Titanic.

 THE HYATT REGENCY LONG BEACH